wmemorgan/netlify-functions-guide/README.md

 ### Project Setup

-Here is the basic file structure layout:
+Here is a layout of the basic file structure:

   ```
   ├── /api